-In the 17th century of the Cavendish family, the earls rose to the dukedom and the First Duke began construction on his new house.
+The 17th century saw the Cavendish family rise in the peerage from earls to dukes, and the 1st Duke of Devonshire began constructing his new Chatsworth House.

 In the 18th century, Lancelot Brown landscaped the estate and the 5th Duke married Lady Georgiana Spencer.

-The house went under dramatic changes during the 19th century with the addition of the North wing, turning it into the house we see today.
+Chatsworth House underwent dramatic changes during the 19th century with the addition of the North Wing, turning it into the house we see today.

-The defining moment of Chatsworth in the 20th century was the opening of the estate to the general public under the 11th Duke and Duchess of Devonshire.
+The defining moment of Chatsworth in the 20th century was the opening of the estate to the general public under the 11th Duke and his wife Duchess Deborah.